Skip to content

 Cloudflare Adapter

-The Cloudflare adapter provides Cloudflare-specific integrations for AuthHero, including custom domain management, caching, and optional R2 SQL logging.
+The Cloudflare adapter provides Cloudflare-specific integrations for AuthHero, including custom domain management, caching, and optional logging solutions.

 Features